tofabd/call-center-shajgoj/api/docs/AMI_README.md

 ## 🤝 Integration with Frontend

-The AMI listener provides real-time data that can be consumed by WebSocket connections in your frontend application.
+The managed AMI service provides real-time data that can be consumed by WebSocket connections in your frontend application.
 See the existing `extensionRealtimeService.ts` for implementation patterns.

 ## 📞 Supported Call Flows